--
+1

 Increase the number of

 I think it will give police police who could be

 additional powers for visibly seen on the

-77 No public order !
-Yes No streets of Atherstone .
-No
+77 No Yes No No

-Provide decent youth
+110 105 Provide decent youth

 services and enough

 community police on

-78 No No No the beat No
+70 No No No No

-I think the alcoholics
+78 INO I think the alcoholics NO NO

 who frequent the

 Market Square need

 I think it gives a bad help.
 It's not good

 impression of the town seeing them sitting

 as it's such a lovely outside the church Instruct the shops to

-70 Yes Market Square Market Square.
+79 Yes Market Square During the day.
+Market Square. drinking from cans.
 Yes No refuse them alcohol.
 No

-75 163 iviai ket Square During the day. iviai ket square. urinking from cans.
-163 INO refuse them alconor.
-INO

 I think the PSPO if

 proceeded with would

 help in reducing any

-No Yes No anti social behaviour.
+80 No Yes No anti social behaviour.
 No

 81 No No No No

 I have not witnessed

 any drunken or other

 anti social behaviour in

 Atherstone at any time,

 except the so called ball

 game which has turned

 82 No into a mass brawl.
 No No No

+02 110

 Who is going to enforce

 it?
 There's zero police

 presence in the town.
+Deline office and

 Sending drones on ball Police officer seen

 game day is a really occasionally would

 poor effort on the basis make far more

 that those that want difference than any

 nothing to do with the changes only enforced

 83 No trouble will not go.
 No No after the event No

-84 No Increased police presence would reduce the anti social behaviour in the town centre.
-The PSPO as a threat will not unless it is policed.
-No No Increased police presence.
-No 85 Yes Market Square My kids were afraid Yes No Bar staff and shops around can refuse to sell alcohol if visibly drunk No 86 No Drinking must only be allowed inside a pub or club, and the landlord must not serve anyone he thinks a person as add to much to drink.
-And i think there is law about drinking in street?.
-Yes No have more police officers out on duty and finds be higher but that
+Increased police presence would reduce the anti social behaviour in the town centre.
+The PSPO as a threat will not unless it Increased police 84 No is policed.
+No · No Bar staff and shops around can refuse to sell alcohol if visibly 85 Yes Market Square My kids were afraid Yes No drunk No Drinking must only be allowed inside a pub or club, and the landlord must not serve anyone he thinks a person as add to much to drink.
+And i think there is law have more police officers out on duty and Yes - please provide your contact details so that the Council can No about drinking in street finds be higher but that is up to the COURTS. contact you with any queries about that land

-I now win and anece I

 events held in the

 Market Square or

 indeed sitting in the

 square on a warm

 summers evening?

-Junior evening.

 Are you intending to

 spoil the enjoyment of

 responsible citizens just

 for a few selfish

 individuals?

-individuals:

 We have had many

 successful community

 events in the town,

 many have included

 seating and dancing in

 the square.
 How will

 these be

 accommodated in this

 plan?

-piair:

 The Dickens event was

 brough forward in an

 attempt to address the

 anti-social behavior Reduce the opening

 87 No which I understand has No No No

-- 67 110 Avoid market square of willer i unucistanu nas 110 110 nours of the resemens.
-140
+Avoid market square of

 individual is sitting by

-QQ.
-Yes Market Square Lunchtime the church Yes No No
+88 Yes Market Square Lunchtime the church Yes No No

-00 1 03 market square Lanchanie are charen 163 110 140

 Stronger sentencing

 Anything that will help give no quarter to

 people to be safer is young knife crimes and

-20 Maybe Long Street Late evening Don't like it good Yes Yes - please explain drug associated actions No
+Long Street Late evening Don't like it good Yes - please explain - No

-No Long Street Late evening DOIT CHINE IC Na Yes No No
+90 No Na Yes No No

-50 Hope to make town 1.03 110 110
+Hope to make town

-01 No safer Yes No More police No
+91 No safer Yes No More police No

-91 110 Ban drinking in the 163 140 IVIOLE POLICE 140
+Ban drinking in the

 Any day in the streets other than set

-۵۶ Vos Long Stroot Try to avoid Voc Voc - plaaca avalain Exceptionally loud care No

-92 Yes Long Street afternoon Try to avoid events Yes Yes - please explain Exceptionally loud cars INO
+92 Yes Long Street afternoon Try to avoid events Yes Yes - please explain Exceptionally loud cars No